menu close

 Feature comparison between Copilot and Copilot Pro

-Compare Microsoft Copilot and Copilot Pro, exploring their features, benefits, and value propositions.
-Protect your business data with CBS New Zealand's expert insights now!
+Compare Microsoft Copilot and Copilot Pro, exploring their features, benefits, and value propositions for organisations in New Zealand.
+Read more.

 The features of Microsoft Copilot that empower productivity

 Discover how Microsoft Copilot boosts productivity by integrating advanced AI into Microsoft 365.
-Protect your business data with CBS New Zealand's expert insights now!
+Learn more here.